headspace Lithgow is linked to headspace Bathurst which is a service tailored for the local community.

 headspace Lithgow aims to provide a friendly, welcoming space for all young people and their families. headspace acknowledges that access supports can be difficult for some young people.
 As such, we aim to make the process as friendly and easy as possible.

 headspace Lithgow offers young people aged 12-15 a welcoming environment where they can access free and confidential mental health support, health advice, and general information.
 We are a team of friendly workers who specialise in youth wellbeing.
 We can discuss and help with any issues from mental health, sexual health and contraception, education support, to drug and alcohol counselling. headspace Lithgow services are available at no cost.
-Attached below are two Welcome Packs (one for young people and the other for family and friends) that will introduce you to our service, what you can expect, and where you can find further information and support for yourself and your family.

 If you are concerned about your own or someone else's safety and require urgent assistance, there is also the mental health line, who can be contacted on 1800 011 511. they are a 24-hour telephone service that can link you with a mental health worker and local care services.